 REFEREED PUBLICATIONS (1st Author):

-The Illustris Simulation: Public Data Release, in prep
+The Illustris Simulation: Public Data Release, A&C submitted.

 REFEREED PUBLICATIONS (Nth Author):

 Galaxy Morphology and Star Formation in the Illustris Simulation at z=0, MNRAS submitted.

 Snyder, G., Torrey, P., Lotz, J., Genel, S., McBride, C., Vogelsberger, M., Pillepich, A., Nelson, D. R., Sales, L., Sijacki, D., Hernquist, L., Springel, V. (2015).